-Dr. Chilwan currently serves as the Chief Executive Officer of DIB.
+Dr. Chilwan currently serves as the Group CEO of DIB.

 Dr. Chilwan has an extensive career spanning nearly two decades with reputed conventional and Islamic banks in the region including DIB, Dubai Bank, Commercial Bank of Qatar, Mashreq Bank, Abu Dhabi Islamic Bank and HSBC.
 Dr. Chilwan represents DIB on the boards of various strategic investments, subsidiaries and associates.
-He is currently a member of the board of each of Tamweel, DIB Capital, Deyaar Development, Liquidity Management Centre Bahrain and Dar Al Sharia.
+He holds the position of President Commissioner at PT Bank Panin Dubai Syariah TBK whilst also serving as the Chairman of DIB Bank Kenya.
+He is also currently a member of the board of each of Tamweel, Deyaar Development, Liquidity Management Centre Bahrain and Dar Al Sharia.